 Gathering a Community Around the Table

-A few weeks ago I had the chance to go to the Cassat house and help prepare a community spaghetti dinner.
-This facility is an outreach of Family Support Services at Eureka Gardens Apartments on Jacksonville’s Westside.
-There I met Dr. Milligan who is in charge of the neighborhood association and working with Family Support Services to help strengthen community involvement.
+A few weeks ago, I had the chance to go to the Cassat house and help prepare a community spaghetti dinner.
+This facility is an outreach of Family Support Services at Eureka Gardens Apartments on Jacksonville’s Westside to help strengthen community involvement.
 Jim Adams (the CEO of F.S.S.) also had many fond memories of community meals that were shared and wanted to promote family fun and bring families together through food and nutrition at the community center there.
 I volunteered to help with the project and had so much fun cooking with the kids and meeting the families that we decided to schedule another event.

 A special thanks to the generosity of the businesses and individuals in our community that have given their support to this event: Times Grill, Wholesome Book Club, Rally Jacksonville, Jax Parks, Family Support Services, and Atiyyah Ellison #99 of the Jacksonville Jaguars.